begin/templating/DRAFT.md

 <br>

-The concept of templating can be applied on both client-side as well as ser-side.  frameworks like AngularJS, ReactJS or VueJS also have their own templating and rendering logic.
+The concept of templating can be applied on both client-side as well as server-side.
+Client-side frameworks like AngularJS, ReactJS or VueJS also have their own templating and rendering logic.
 But typically, when we speak about template engines, we’re usually talking about templating on the **server-side**, for reasons outlined in the above example.

-The other significant advantage of using  is **productivity**.
+The other significant advantage of using templating is **productivity**.
 Here’s how you can be much more productive —

 * In bigger projects, separation of concerns become a big problem, and so it’s